barbizon-pascalegueret

 The Relais de Barbizon

-A must-visit in the village, the Relais de Barbizon offers us a refined traditional cuisine, crafted from high-quality and fresh ingredients.
-What’s the highlight on the menu?
-The roasted sea bass in a salt crust or the classic sole meunière, followed by a homemade rice pudding or a nostalgic crêpe Suzette.
+A must-visit in the village, the restaurant Le Relais de Barbizon offers us a refined traditional cuisine, crafted from high-quality and fresh ingredients.
+The highlight on the menu?
+The roasted sea bass in a salt crust or the sole meunière, followed by homemade rice pudding or a nostalgic crêpe Suzette.

 Le Relais de Barbizon